amitjoy/Industry_4.0/README.md

 ### What is this repository for? ###

-* This repository contains all the industrial automation related source codes for the complete subsystem
+* This repository contains all the industrial automation related source codes for the complete Industry 4.0 subsystem
 * 1.0.0-SNAPSHOT

 ### How can I set up? ###